Basic Training

 Basic Training logo

-The Foundation for Reproductive Genetics Education, Columbia University, and the University of California, San Francisco, are pleased to offer “Basic Training in Reproductive Medical Genetics.”
+FoRGE, Columbia University, and the University of California, San Francisco, are pleased to offer “Basic Training in Reproductive Medical Genetics.”

-Basic Training provides eight weeks of genetics education developed for Maternal Fetal Medicine and Reproductive Endocrinology and Infertility fellows to enhance the clinical training available at local programs.
-The comprehensive curriculum has been designed with pre-recorded lecture, workshops, case presentations, quizzes and supplemental reading that is self-paced, allowing integration into fellowship schedules.
+The course was developed for Maternal Fetal Medicine and Reproductive Endocrinology and Infertility fellows to enhance the clinical training available at local programs.
 Fellows are encouraged to work with their local genetics faculty each week to reinforce concepts and gain case experience.
-Most of the curriculum can be completed on the fellow’s schedule.
-Each Friday, fellows attend a LIVE Workshop and LIVE Rounds with the Geneticists; dates and times of LIVE events are listed below.
+Most of the curriculum can be completed on your own schedule.
+Each week, fellows attend one LIVE Workshop and one LIVE Rounds with the Geneticists; dates and times of LIVE events are listed below.

 Registration